 EU legal case against AstraZeneca begins in Brussels court

-BRUSSELS, April 28 (Reuters) - The European Commission's legal proceedings against Anglo-Swedish drugmaker AstraZeneca AZN.L over vaccine supplies began at the Brussels Court of First Instance on Wednesday.
+BRUSSELS, April 28 (Reuters) - The European Commission's lawsuit against drugmaker AstraZeneca AZN.L over COVID-19 vaccine supplies began at a Brussels court on Wednesday, where the bloc's lawyerspressed for immediate deliveries from all factories, including from Britain.

+The case in the Brussels court is the latest twist in an often bad-humoured EU dispute with the Anglo-Swedish drugmaker, and at times with Britain.
+The bloc accuses the company of failure to respect its contract.

+With the pandemic still raging across the continent, the AstraZeneca vaccine was seen as a central part of Europe's immunisation campaign and a way to send coronavirus jabs to poorer countries because of its easier storage requirements.

+The company has plants in EU members Belgium and the Netherlands, and also in Britain, which helped develop the two-jab coronavirus vaccine.

+"AstraZeneca deeply regrets the decision of the European Commission to start this legal action in relation with the COVID-19 supply agreement.
+We hope to resolve this dispute as soon as possible," company lawyer Hakim Boularbah said.

-The Commission, the European Union's executive, launched the proceedings accusing the company of failing to fulfil its contract for the supply of COVID-19 vaccines, and for not having a "reliable" plan to ensure timely deliveries.
+The Commission launched the proceedings accusing the company of failing to fulfil its contract for the supply of COVID-19 vaccines, and for not having a "reliable" plan to ensure timely deliveries.

-The proceedings are public, will be made up of two hearings, and conducted under an emergency procedure, which means they could be concluded in a matter of weeks, the Commission said.
+In the court, the first session ended in just over an hour on Wednesday and the parties agreed to hold two hearings on May 26.
+The judge aims for a decision in June.

 ((robin.emmott@thomsonreuters.com; +32 2 287 6835; Reuters Messaging: robin.emmott.thomsonreuters.com@reuters.net))